Post information in Gutenberg’s edit function

 In this example:

-• I extract the getEntityRecords function on line 18 from the WordPress “core” Redux store which will allow me to perform a custom query,
+function on line 18 from the WordPress “core” Redux store which will allow me to perform a custom query, - I then construct the custom tags query on lines 19-21 given that the

 This approach is most appropriate when you need the post information inside your block to update based on changes that happen inside the Gutenberg editor.
 Alternatively, when your block needs post information once that will not update in relation to the editor’s state, you can query the WordPress JSON API as explained in the following section.